Christmas/Santa Claus Rally In Gold (Gold Seasonality)

 Santa Claus rally in gold?

-Let’s go on to backtest to find out if there is a Santa Claus rally in stocks.
+Let’s go on to backtest to find out if there is a Santa Claus rally in gold.
 We make the following trading rules:

-- We buy gold at the close of the OPEX day in December,
+- We buy gold at the close of the OPEX day in December (the third Friday of the month); and

-- And we sell at the close of the first trading day of the new year.
+- We sell at the close of the last trading day of the year.

 If we backtest back to 1980 we get the following equity curve: